Wu Sheng (academic): Biography

 Wu was born into a family of farming background in Acheng County, Binjiang Province (now Acheng District of Harbin, Heilongjiang), on 23 September 1934.
 In 1948 he attended Songjiang Provincial Xingzhi Normal School (松江省立行知师范学校).
 In 1950, he joined the China New Democratic Youth League and took part in the Korean War.
 He returned to Acheng No. 1 High School in June 1952, and was admitted to the Preparation Department of Beijing Institute of Foreign Languages (now Beijing Foreign Study University) in September 1954.
 He became a member of the Chinese Communist Party (CCP) in August 1953.
 In September 1955, he arrived in the Soviet Union to begin his education at Podrovski Iron and Steel Institute in Dnieper, and a year later transferred to the State University of Non-Ferrous Metals and Gold.

 Wu returned to China in October 1960 and worked as an atomic bomb researcher in Beijing No. 9 Research Institute.
 In March 1964, he went to northwest China's Qinghai province and continued to develop the core components of the atomic bomb.
 In October, he transferred to the research work of thermonuclear component forming technology.
 Under the leadership of Song Jiashu, the technical director, Wu, as the leader of the technical team, undertook the research task of lithium hydrogen (deuteride) component forming technology, which is very important in hydrogen bombs.
 In January 1972, he became a workshop director in the 2nd Institute of the 9th Research Institute of the 2nd Mechanical Industry Ministry, serving in the post for exactly ten years.
-In March 1982, he was deputy factory director and than chief engineer of the 903 Factory, and served until December 1988.
+In March 1982, he was deputy factory director and then chief engineer of the 903 Factory, and served until December 1988.
 In January 1989, he was appointed chief engineer of the 7th Institute of China Academy of Engineering Physics, and held that office until August 1998.

 On 4 January 2023, Wu died at the age of 88.